nadj24/gitclass-/readme.md

 add some modification non conflict case

 just making a change to see how to deal with the change from the remote

+another modification